Baseband-processor/Reboot/README.md

 - [x] C compiler (gcc is fine)
 - [x] UNIX system (preferred GNU Linux)

+**SYNOPSYS**

+Reboot is a lightweight perl library which permits to reboot your computer CPU, kernel and even more, for now the project is in early phase, still needs to be tested and updated, stay tuned!

+**TODO**

+-[x] add Windows os reboot
+-[x] add Android os reboot
+-[x] redefine avaiable functions

 Requests and collaborations
 ====================================
 Feel free to email me at <Baseband@cpan.org>